 5. Swimming Pools

 Be really careful near swimming pools.
 You might have seen those inflatable blow-up movie screens that can be used in the water.
-These are great fun but are inherently quite dangerous as it can mean your electrics will positioned near to a large water source.
+These are great fun but are inherently quite dangerous as they can mean your electrics will position near to a large water source.

 Also, please don’t confuse the inflatable screens that come with blowers and fans as the same ones you can use in swimming pools that you inflate with a pump or with your mouth.
 The most popular inflatable screens (such as this one I recommend) are designed to be inflated with a constant electricity connection to power the blower.